ThandolwethuMangesana/THAMAN25493_FTO2506_GroupA_Thandolwethu-Mangesana_SDF01/README.md

-# [SDF01] Challenge: My First Repo 🚀
+# 👋 Welcome, I'm Thandolwethu Mangesana

-# 👋 Hi, I'm [Your Name]
+It is good to have you here:)

-🌱 Beginner Software Developer | 🚀 Excited to Learn & Build
+🌱 Junnior Software Developer | 🚀 Excited to Learn & Build

 ---